yurisim/demos/tutorial.md

           return this.prisma.department.findUnique({ where });
         }
       ```
-      - Import the missing types
+      - Import any missing types
 11. Configure Service File
-    - execute the following command on the terminal:
+    - Execute the following command on the terminal:
     - `yarn nx generate @nrwl/nest:service prisma --project=prisma-api --directory=app --flat --unitTestRunner=none --no-interactive`
-    - replace the contents of the prisma.service.ts file with the following:
+    - Replace the contents of the prisma.service.ts file with the following:

     ```
         import { INestApplication, Injectable, OnModuleInit } from '@nestjs/common';